-Digestive Issues: Catnip is particularly effective in clearing up digestive issues, especially constipation, excess flatulence, cramping, and bloating.
-The relaxing, anti-inflammatory effects of catnip’s organic compounds can ease the knots and inflammation in your gastrointestinal system and relieve tightness and discomfort.
+The book, “The New Healing Herbs: The Essential Guide to More Than 130 of Nature’s Most Potent Herbal Remedies” by a San Francisco journalist Michael Castleman, shows that catnip is an antispasmodic.
+It is particularly effective in clearing up digestive issues, especially constipation, excess flatulence, cramping, and bloating.
+The relaxing, anti-inflammatory effects of organic compounds in it can ease the knots and inflammation in your gastrointestinal system and relieve tightness and discomfort.

-Skin Conditions: The natural repellent quality of catnip makes it ideal for keeping bugs away from gardens when kept as an ornamental plant, but the organic compounds in the plant make it ideal for soothing bug bites and relieving irritation on the skin.
-Applying salves or extracts to irritated or broken skin can speed the healing process and reduce inflammation quickly.
+The natural repellent quality of catnip makes it ideal for keeping bugs away from gardens when kept as an ornamental plant, but the organic compounds in the plant make it ideal for soothing bug bites and relieving irritation on the skin.
+Applying salves or extracts to the irritated or broken skin can speed the healing process and reduce inflammation quickly.